 2. An inconsequential error or omission is not considered a failure to include correct information.
 An inconsequential error or omission does not prevent or hinder the IRS from processing the return, from correlating the information required to be shown on the return with the information shown on the payee's tax return, or from otherwise putting the return to its intended use.
-Errors and omissions that are never inconsequential are those related to (a) a TIN, (b) a payee's surname, and (c) any money amount.
+Errors and omissions that are never inconsequential are those related to (a) a TIN. (b) a payee's surrame, and (c) any money amount.

+TIN, (b) a payee's surname, and (c) any money amount.
 3. De minimus rule for corrections.
 Even though you cannot show reasonable cause, the penalty for failure to file correct information returns will not apply to a certain number of returns if you:

-- a.
-Filed those information returns, - b.
-Either failed to include all the information required on a - return or included incorrect information, and - c.
+a.
+Filed those information returns,

+b.
+Either failed to include all the information required on a return or included incorrect information, and c.
 Filed corrections by August 1.

-If you meet all the conditions in a, b, and c above, the penalty for filing incorrect returns (but not for filing late) will not apply to the greater of 10 information returns or 1/2 of 1% of the total number of information returns you are required to file for the calendar year.
+If you meet all the conditions in a, b, and c above, the penalty for filing incorrect returns (but not for filing late) will not apply to the greater of 10 information returns or $\frac{1}{2}$ of 1% of the total number of information returns you are required to file for the calendar year.